-Helping them to better understand and manage Host1Plus services, we at the same time analyze potential and existing problems and reasons why clients leave, in order to avoid that in the future.
+Helping them to understand better and manage Heficed services, we at the same time analyze potential and existing problems and reasons why clients leave, to avoid that in the future.

-We reveal some truly useful information about our customers by various measurements.
+We reveal some beneficial information about our customers through various measurements.
 How we acquire new clients as well as how satisfied they are.
-For example, customer retention rate shows the percentage of your clients who continue using your services, while customer churn reveals the opposite, the clients who left you during a given time period.
+For example, the customer retention rate shows the percentage of your clients who continue using your services, while customer churn reveals the opposite, the clients who left you during a given period.

 Apart from the recurring income and sustainable business, well-managed relationships with customer grants companies with reduced costs related to new leads generation.

 Measuring Customer Retention

 Why do the clients leave?
 There can be various reasons.
 Whether it’s a lack of trust in the company or changing needs, we want to analyze as many cases as possible.
 With customer churn being the main KPI, we carefully follow cancellations and terminated services.

 Customer retention can also be calculated mathematically using the following formula:

 ((# Customers at the End of Period – # Customers Acquired During Period)) / # Customers at the Start of Period)) X 100

 Once you are aware of your customer retention rate, you might consider auditing the churned clients to find out the reasons for leaving, their similarities, or types of clients that quit using your services.